antoineMoPa/cutvid.io/services/blog/about.markdown

 permalink: /about/
 ---

-Lattefx is a web video editor
+Lattefx is a web video editor.

-Come back here ofter site to stay updated on new features, effects and themes!
+Come back here often to stay updated on new features, effects and themes!

-I'll also try so share video editing tips in general!
+I'll also try to share video editing tips in general!

 To try Lattefx, go to [https://lattefx.com/](https://lattefx.com/)